GIR-pub/deepdotweb/_posts/2013/11/20/analogue-players-in-a-digital-world-how-silk-road-stumped-the-justice-department/index.md

 ---
-title: "Analogue Players In a Digital World: How Silk Road Stumped the Justice Department
+title: "Analogue Players In a Digital World: How Silk Road Stumped the Justice Department"
 ---
-1611  tag-analogue tag-department tag-digital tag-justice tag-players tag-stumped

 <span>Posted by: <a href="https://www.deepdotweb.com/author/admin/" title="">DeepDotWeb </a></span>
 <span>November 20, 2013</span>

-<span><a href="https://www.deepdotweb.com/2013/11/20/analogue-players-in-a-digital-world-how-silk-road-stumped-the-justice-department/#comments">2 Comments</a></span>

 <p>It just so happens that the first Silk Road still has the feds stumped at best.
 Even with all of their taxpayer-funded technological savvy, they still can’t seem to track drug traffickers through the Tor network, and are still hopelessly befuddled, as to why they can’t seem to follow the money trail in bitcoin transactions.</p>